jundalisay/spblist/content/en/research/ancient/mayan/popol/part-1/chapter-01.md

 Then Tepeu and Gucumatz came together.
 Then they conferred about life and light, what they would do so that there would be light and dawn, who it would be who would provide food and sustenance.

 Thus let it be done!
 Let the emptiness be filled!
-Let the water recede and make a void, let the earth appear and become solid; let it be done.
+Let the water recede and make a void, let the earth appear and become solid.
+Let it be done.

+Thus they spoke:

+{{< q >}}
-Thus they spoke.
-Let there be light, let there be dawn in the sky and on the earth!
+Let there be light!
+Let there be dawn in the sky and on the earth!
 There shall be neither glory nor grandeur in our creation and formation until the human being is made, man is formed.
-So they spoke.
+{{< /q >}}

 Then the earth was created by them.
 So it was, in truth, that they created the earth.
 Earth! they said, and instantly it was made.

-Like the mist, like a cloud, and like a cloud of dust was the creation, when the mountains appeared from the water; and instantly the mountains grew.
+Like the mist, like a cloud, and like a cloud of dust was the creation, when the mountains appeared from the water.
+Instantly, the mountains grew.

 Only by a miracle, only by magic art were the mountains and valleys formed.

 Instantly, the groves of cypresses and pines put forth shoots together on the surface of the earth.

+Thus Gucumatz was filled with joy, and exclaimed:

+{{< l a="Gucumatz" >}}
-Thus Gucumatz was filled with joy, and exclaimed: "Your coming has been fruitful, Heart of Heaven; and you, Huracán, and you, Chipi-Caculhá, Raxa-Caculhá!"
+Your coming has been fruitful, Heart of Heaven; and you, Huracán*, and you, Chipi-Caculhá, Raxa-Caculhá!
+{{< /l >}}

+{{< n n="These are the suppliers of the genetic material for plants and animals for Earth" >}}

 "Our work, our creation shall be finished," they answered.

 First the earth was formed, the mountains and the valleys.

 The currents of water were divided, the rivulets were running freely between the hills, and the water was separated when the high mountains appeared.

 Thus was the earth created, when it was formed by the Heart of Heaven, the Heart of Earth, as they are called who first made it fruitful, when the sky was in suspense, and the earth was submerged in the water.

-So it was that they made perfect the work, when they did it after thinking and meditating upon it.
+So it was that they made perfect the work, when they did it after thinking and meditating on it.